Strengthening the defence value chain: How are MSMEs contributing?

 India’s continuous push for indigenisation is creating a favourable environment for small players to innovate, design and manufacture products and solutions for the defence sector.
 Today, MSMEs are actively participating in defence production, leading to a reduction in import dependency and a simultaneous boost in exports.
 The private sector’s share in defence production reached 22 per cent in FY24—highest in the last eight years.1 With the Government of India setting a defence production target of USD25 billion and an export target of USD5 billion by 20252, I believe further accelerating growth in the MSME sector will be crucial.

 So, what’s driving this growth?
 Let’s take a look.
+Amidst these global vulnerabilities, India stands at a crossroads of opportunity.

-A. Incentivising MSME participation:
+A. Incentivising MSME participation

 To attract start-ups and MSMEs in defence production, the government has introduced several incentivisation measures.
 For instance, in FY24, INR1,500 crore had been earmarked for start-ups and MSMEs from the total budget allocated for procurement through domestic private industries.3

-B. Enhancing innovation through targeted schemes:
+B. Enhancing innovation through targeted schemes

 To promote small businesses involved in innovation and design of defence products, several schemes—Innovation for Defence Excellence, Technical Development Fund and Make Project of Defence Acquisition Procedure 2020—are in place.

-C. Integrating MSME into defence supply chains:
+C. Integrating MSME into defence supply chains

 To promote self-reliance and develop a conducive production ecosystem, the Department of Defence Production has designed a specific scheme to promote MSMEs in defence.
 Under this, various outreach programmes, in collaboration with industry associations, are conducted across the country, which aim to boost the overall visibility of small businesses and start-ups.